KansasCityWomeninTechnology/cocktails-worksheets/docs/spa/3data/README.md

 We want the second paragraph to read
 > Your score is 90%

 First let's do the math to calculate the correct answers fraction.
-Don't worry about the percent sign yet.
+Don't worry about the percent sign (or multiplying by 100) yet.
 You can do this directly in data binding.
 Apply the needed code updates.

 >[!HINT]
 >You can do math in data binding.
 You'll need to divide the number of correct answers by the number of questions.